 Your CRM system can serve as your donor database, and it’s easy to plan events and invite donors to attend or give money to the event in advance.
-Your organization looks better to donors when you use the automation features of your CRM system, everything from creating an event flyer and colorful tickets to automatically acknowledging incoming RSVPs and donations.
+Your organization looks better to donors when you use the automation features of your CRM system, everything from using an event flyer template and colorful tickets to automatically acknowledging incoming RSVPs and donations.

 3. Build long-term relationships